 Damages.
 If a party commits an Event of Default, the party in default shall pay to the aggrieved party upon demand its Damages incurred as a result of such Event of Default.
 This paragraph shall survive termination of this Master Contract.

 11.3 Demand for Assurances of Performance.
 The failure of one party to take, or deliver, as the case may be, the quantities of gas scheduled by Buyer on more than one occasion in any month, or more than three times in any contract year, shall be deemed to be reasonable grounds for insecurity for which the aggrieved party may request the non-performing party to provide adequate assurances of future performance in writing.
+When reasonable grounds for insecurity of payment or title to the Gas arise, either party may demand adequate assurance of performance in a form mutually acceptable to such requesting party..
 Failure to provide written adequate assurances of performance within ten days after receipt of the demand, or such longer period of time specified in the demand, shall be deemed to be a repudiation of this Master Contract.
+In the event either party shall (i) make an assignment or any general arrangement for the benefit of creditors; (ii) default in the payment obligation to the other party; (iii) file a petition or otherwise commence, authorize, or acquiesce in the commencement of a proceeding or cause under any bankruptcy or similar law for the protection of creditors or have such petition filed or proceeding commenced against it; (iv) otherwise become bankrupt or insolvent (however evidenced); or (v) be unable to pay its debts as they fall due; then the other party shall have the right to either withhold and/or suspend deliveries or payment, or terminate the Master Contract without prior notice, in addition to any and all other remedies available hereunder.
+Seller may immediately suspend deliveries to Buyer hereunder in the event Buyer has not paid any amount due Seller hereunder on or before the second day following the date such payment is due.
+Each party reserves to itself all rights, set-offs, counterclaims, and other defenses which it is or may be entitled to arising from the Contract.

 11.4 Rights of Suspension and Termination.
 In addition to any other rights and remedies available at law or in equity upon occurrence of an Event of Default, the non-defaulting party may immediately suspend performance of its obligations to deliver or receive gas under any on-going Transaction under this Master Contract.
 The party suspending performance shall give written notice of suspension to the party in default, which may be sent by facsimile transmission.
 The non-defaulting party may also, at its option and without waiving any other remedy for breach hereof, upon written notice specifying the Event of Default, terminate this Master Contract and any Transaction entered into hereunder effective thirty (30) days after receipt, unless within such period the party in default cures said Event of Default or proves to the other party’s satisfaction that no Event of Default had occurred.
 The non-defaulting party may also seek equitable relief to the extent available.
 All rights and remedies under this Master Contract are cumulative.